jburguete/swat/README.md

   - `smxold` could be used not initialized if `cn1(h)<=1.e-6` and `curyr/=0` at line 96

+* In depstor.f
+  - `itill` is used at line 64 but not initialized in any part of code

 * In drains.f:
   - `nlayer` could be used not initialized at line 23.
 However, the problem only arises if it is not set in the previous bucle (`mlyr<=1` or